 - Ash – Much lighter than Magogany and very bright sounding.
 Ash will put a great emphasis on the low and high tones with less clarity on the mids.
 Ash however has more natural variation than most timbers and can sound a little different one guitar to the next.

 - Alder – A light timber with a warm bright tone commonly used by Fender.
 More even tonal distribution than Ash.

 - Maple – Used in our necks primarily.
 Very bright and potentially a little louder than most other tone woods.
-Maple can also sound very bright.

 Understanding Timber and the Impact it can Have on Guitar Tone

-Most people wrongly assume it’s all about the pickups when it comes to guitar tone and while this is at least partially accurate the timber your guitar is made from also plays a large part.
+Most people wrongly assume it’s all about the pickups when it comes to guitar tone and while this is at least partially accurate the timber your guitar is made from also plays a part.

 Acoustic Guitar Tonewoods